 Police then showed him the weapon they found and asked him if he recognized it.
 Our client said he did not and stated that it must have been left by his cousin’s friends.

 Our client was instantly arrested for violation of Penal Code § 12021(a)(1), illegal possession of a firearm by a felon.

 The case was filed in Torrance and our client initially opted for a public defender.
 The public defender grimly reported that the best possible deal was three years.
 Our client was unhappy with the public defender’s interest (or lack thereof) in the case, so he came to us.

 The judge indicated that he did not think two years was appropriate, so our office continued negotiating with the District Attorney.
-While our client was awaiting resolution of his case, he was picked up by local police for an unrelated charge, held without bail and Greg Hill prepared a bail reduction motion, which was granted with our client being released on his own recognizance without any need to post bail.
+While our client was awaiting resolution of his case, he was picked up by local police for an unrelated charge (driving on a suspended license), held without bail and Greg Hill prepared a bail reduction motion, which was granted with our client being released on his own recognizance without any need to post bail.
 The two cases were then consolidated.

 After a preliminary hearing, wherein the matter was held over for arraignment in superior court over our motion to dismiss, our client plead in the open to the judge assigned to the case after the preliminary hearing.

 The handling judge then asked for a sentencing brief, which Greg Hill prepared, again arguing that the knowledge element required for possession of a handgun by a felon was lacking since our client never knew the weapon was in the rental car.

 The client was then arrested a second time in Las Vegas and detained there for almost a month before being released.

 At the sentencing in Torrance, the District Attorney read our brief and stipulated to a sentence of six months.
 It was a victory of sorts from the initial three-year offer.
 The judge sentenced our client to six months in county jail.